kaushik1580/express-demo/README.md

 # express-demo
-This project is just for learning purpose.
+This project is just for learning purpose for express js.
+Api's were made on express.js framework

 The application has a simple implementation of get,post,put,delete operations.
 Integrated with mongodb database with basic CRUD operations.